cecmaxlocal/hyijsylb/README.md

 (Optional - if you plan to accept contributions)

-If you'd like to contribute to IDENews, please follow these steps:
+If you'd like to contribute to IDECNews, please follow these steps:

 1. Fork the repository.
 2. Create a new branch (`git checkout -b feature/your-feature-name`).